Find the best iPad Air 4 screen protectors and keep that screen pristine

-The 2020 iPad Air 4 is one of the best iPads you can buy.
+So, you've got the amazing iPad Air 4 (2020) and you'd like to keep it looking fresh.
 The best iPad Air 4 screen protectors will certainly keep your screen from getting scratched or pitted.
 A good screen protector might even keep your iPad's screen from cracking in a fall.
-Keep in mind that the iPad Air 4 (2020) has a different form factor than the previous model, so screen protectors are not interchangeable between iPad Air generations.
-However, the iPad Air 4 screen is the same size as the 11-inch iPad Pro devices released in 2018 and 2020, so those screen protectors are interchangeable.
+Remember that the iPad Air 4 has a different form factor than the previous model, so screen protectors are not interchangeable between iPad Air generations.
+However, the iPad Air 4 screen is the same size as the 11-inch iPad Pro released in 2018 and 2020, so those screen protectors are interchangeable.

 - Best overall: SPARIN (3-Pack) Screen Protector for iPad Air 4 2020